What Is an Invoice Number? Formats & Best Practices

 The image shows the optimal position of invoice number which should be placed at the top of invoice.

-Note: Invoice number is just one part of an invoice.
+📌 Note: Invoice number is just one part of an invoice.
 Learn more about invoices and the 13 different types you may need in our guide.

-Why Are Invoice Numbers Important?
+Why Do Invoice Numbers Matter?

 We always include an invoice number for all sales we make.
 The invoice number makes it easy to pull up the transaction and provide accurate assistance to our clients.

-Lev Tretyakov, CEO and Head of Sales
+an image of Lev Tretyakov, CEO of Fortador USA

 Lev Tretyakov